thingsdb/ThingsDocs/v0/content/data-types/type.md

 ### Length condition

-A length condition may be added to a `str` type specification using the following syntax:
+A length condition may be added to a `str` type definition using the following syntax:

 ```
 str<min:max:default>